 Dramatic Reading of Exodus 14:15-15:1

-Introduction before the Dramatic Reading
+Introduction

 Moses and the Israelites escaped slavery in Egypt and are on their way to the Promised Land, but things have gone sour and their past is catching up to them.
 They are now caught between a rock and a hard place; they can drown in the Red Sea before them, or they can get destroyed by the Egyptian army behind them.
 Let us pause, watch, and listen as the drama of the Easter reading unfolds before us.

 Dramatic Reading